best careers for women

 Average annual salary: US$1,65,347

-Doctors, including surgeons, command some of the highest salaries in the job market due to the specialised knowledge and skills required for their roles.
+Indeed, it is doctors, including surgeons, who command some of the highest salaries in the job market due to the specialised knowledge and skills required for their roles.

 This financial security grants women economic independence and empowers them to invest in their long-term financial goals, provide for their families, and enjoy a high standard of living.